 - To screen and transfer a call to another telephone in the system, - 1.
-Answer call or make call. - 2.
+Answer call. - 2.
 Press TRANSFER/CONFERENCE (call is automatically placed on hold). - 3.
 Dial extension number of telephone to receive transfer or press DSS button for that extension. - 4.
-When intercom party answers, announce call. - 5.
-Press SPEAKER to disconnect (if in speakerphone mode), or hang up. - 6.
-The intercom party then has the call (if he or she answered the screened transfer with the handset or confirmed answer by pressing their intercom button).
+When intercom party answers, announce call. - Press SPEAKER to disconnect (if in speakerphone mode), or hang up. - 6.
+The intercom party then has the call (if he or she answered the screened transfer with the handset).
 If you announce the transfer over the speaker, the intercom party's telephone will ring with the transferred call after you hang up.

 - If the intercom party is busy, take one of the following steps (if made available at your telephone by installer programming): - 1.
-Press RECONNECT to reconnect the call to your station. - 2.
+Press RECON to reconnect the call to your station. - 2.
 Press SOHVA to interrupt the call and tell the intercom party that a call awaits. - 3.
-Press MESSAGE to leave a message-waiting indication at the called station. - 4.
-Press CALLBACK to camp-on at the called station. - If the intercom party does not answer their telephone when ringing, take one of the following steps: - 1.
-Press RECONNECT to reconnect the call to your station. - 2.
-Press MESSAGE to leave a message-waiting indication at the station. - 3.
-Press CALLBACK to camp-on at the called station.
+Press MSG to leave a message-waiting indication at the called station. - If the intercom party does not answer their telephone when ringing, take one of the following steps: - 1.
+Press RECON to reconnect the call to your station. - 2.
+Press MSG to leave a message-waiting indication at the station.